DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua_console.rst

     Create the grid entry in the grid file after building.
 This has to be added to catalog `source_grid_name` manually to be used by the Reader.
     Please keep in mind that this is not verified yet.

+.. option:: --unstructured

+    Force the grid detection to use unstructured grid type.
+Useful for datasets with ambiguous grid types (e.g. gaussian regular with inverted lon/lat dimensions).

 .. _aqua-drop: